-Folding bicycle helmets are easier to carry off the bike and could be useful for shared bicycle programs.
-There are few of them on the market, and they don't meet US standards.
+Summary: Folding bicycle helmets are easier to carry off the bike and could be useful for shared bicycle system users.
+There are some decent ones on the market, including some that meet US standards.

 Although a helmet may fold, it still requires the same volume of impact foam.
 To manage the energy of an impact, the foam must be thick enough to give the head room to stop in a controlled deceleration.
-So the helmet materials can fold, but the volume of material will be the same.
-In addition, the helmet has to maintain its structural integrity in an impact, requiring some engineering skill to design and probably more expensive materials to construct.
+So the helmet materials can fold, but the volume of material itself will be the same, limiting the compactness.
+In addition, the helmet has to maintain its structural integrity in an impact, requiring engineering skill and probably more expensive materials to construct.

 The first folding helmet we know of that met the US CPSC standard was the Motorika Snapit, introduced in 1997.
 It was a clamshell design with one half folding inside the other.
 We did not like the ridge left from back to front when it was unfolded in use, and the 16 oz.
 (454 grams) weight discouraged some buyers.
-It disappeared from the market soon after the turn of the century.
+It disappeared from the market soon after the turn of the century, but others have emerged:

 Folded or not, a helmet is another item for a pedestrian to carry unless planning in advance to use a shared rental bicycle.
 That may not be a problem for backpack users, but those with purses or briefcases have to carry the helmet elsewhere.
-We are disappointed that none of the current crop now emerging will meet the US standard.
+We are glad to see models emerging that meet the US standard.